bilgino/angularforddd/README.md

 - Composing several API endpoints
 - Immutable view models complies with the `.onPush` strategy
 - sort() and filter() pipes can be detached from templates (https://angular.io/guide/styleguide#do-not-add-filtering-and-sorting-logic-to-pipes)

+The view model provider service may appear in different forms.
+It may appear as a query method in an application service, or as a dedicated class:

 **» CQRS with state management services**<br/>